-Set the minimum distance to 0.005in, with a scallop height of 0.010in.
+Set the Minimum step distance to 0.005in, with a Scallop height of 0.010in and the Stepover side set to Right.
 This will cause the tool to allow for varying sized steps as it goes across the part.
 The tool will do its best to maintain a scallop height of 0.010in, but will guarantee that the step size will never go under 0.005in or above 0.25in.